Learning Reachability of Energy Storage Arbitrage: Energy arbitrage under uncertain price with stopping reward

 \subsubsection{Uncertainty sets and conformal calibration}

-Based on the work in \cite{yeh2024end}, we implement two energy price uncertainty set representations, a box and a partial-input-conditional neural network.
-Conformal calibration is used to calibrate these uncertainty sets to solve the conditional robust arbitrage problem.
-On a calibration split procedure, the residuals are formed between realized prices and predicted centers $\hat{\lambda}_t$, and select hourly quantiles $q_{1-\delta}$ to construct bounds $[\hat{\lambda}_t-q_{1-\delta},\,\hat{\lambda}_t+q_{1-\delta}]$ that achieve finite-sample coverage $1-\delta$ for the possible price realizations.
+Based on the work in \cite{yeh2024end}, we implement a partially-input-convex neural network uncertainty set for energy price uncertainty.
+Conformal calibration is used to calibrate this uncertainty set to solve the conditional robust arbitrage problem.
+First, we fit the point predictor $\hat{\lambda}_t$ on the training set.
+In a calibration split procedure, the residuals are formed between the realized prices $\lambda_t$ and the predicted centers $\hat{\lambda}_t$, and select hourly quantiles $q_{1-\delta}$ to construct bounds $[\hat{\lambda}_t-q_{1-\delta},\,\hat{\lambda}_t+q_{1-\delta}]$ that achieve finite-sample coverage $1-\delta$ for future price realizations.

-Consider $x$ as an exogenous features for energy prices $\lambda = \lambda(x)$, then the price predictor outputs a center $\hat\lambda_t(x)$ and an uncertainty set $\mathcal{U}_\theta(x)$, where $\theta$ represent the parameters of the predictive model.
-The dispatch layer aims to maximize the conditional robust problem for the worst-case scenario of \eqref{P2:objective_function} over the estimated and calibrated $\lambda \in \mathcal{U}_\theta(x)$.
+Consider $x$ as an exogenous feature for energy prices $\lambda = \lambda(x)$.
+Then, the price predictor outputs a center $\hat\lambda_t(x)$ and an uncertainty set $\mathcal{U}_\theta(x)$, where $\theta$ represents the parameters of the predictive model.
+The dispatch layer aims to maximize the conditional robust problem under the worst-case scenario of \eqref{P3:objective_function} over the estimated and calibrated $\lambda \in \mathcal{U}_\theta(x)$.